Herod the Great: Dating

+Schürer's chronology dates Herod's siege of Jerusalem to the summer of 37 BCE.
+Josephus records that there was a shortage of food during this siege because it took place at the end of a Sabbatical year, the seventh year when the fields were not sown.
+Steinmann and Young have argued that if the siege took place in 37 BCE, then 40-41 CE (starting in the month of Tishrei and ending in Elul) must have been a Sabbatical year, 77 years after 38-37 BCE.
+But the records of Josephus and Philo imply that that year was not Sabbatical.
+During the Caligula statue crisis in late 40 CE, Josephus reports that "the season of the year required them to sow [the land]."
+Steinmann and Young conclude that Herod's siege could not have occurred in 37 BCE, and must have occurred in 36 BCE, which is consistent with a 1 BCE date for Herod's death.

 In Josephus' account, Herod's death was preceded by first a Jewish fast day (10 Tevet 3761/Sun 24 Dec 1 BCE), a lunar eclipse and followed by Passover (27 March 1 CE).
 Objections to the 4 BCE date include the assertion that there was not nearly enough time between the eclipse on March 13 and Passover on April 10 for the recorded events surrounding Herod's death to have taken place.

-In 66 CE, Eleazar ben Hanania compiled the Megillat Taanit, which contains two unattributed entries for cause of festivity: 7 Kislev and 2 Shevat.
-A later Scholion (commentary) on the Megillat Taanit attributes the 7 Kislev festivity to king Herod the Great's death (no year is mentioned).
-Some scholars ignore the Scholion and attribute the 2 Shevat date instead to Herod's death.

 Successors

 Augustus respected the terms of Herod's will, which stipulated the division of Herod's kingdom among three of his sons.
-Augustus recognised Herod's son Herod Archelaus as ethnarch of Judea, Samaria, and Idumea from c.
-4 BCE.
+Augustus recognised Herod's son Herod Archelaus as ethnarch of Judea, Samaria, and Idumea until 6 CE.
 Augustus then judged Archelaus incompetent to rule, removed him from power, and combined the provinces of Samaria, Judea proper, and Idumea into Iudaea province.
 This enlarged province was ruled by a prefect until the year 41 CE.
 As to Herod's other sons, Herod Antipas was tetrarch of Galilee and Peraea from Herod's death to 39 CE when he was deposed and exiled.
 Philip became tetrarch of territories north and east of the Jordan, namely Iturea, Trachonitis, Batanea, Gaulanitis, Auranitis and Paneas, and ruled until his death in 34 CE.